caranha/ExperimentDesignCS/topic02/script/W2V3_PointEstimate.md

 a "statistic" is a function calculated from experimental data.

-A point estimator is a type of statistic.
+A point indicator is a type of statistic.

-Formally, we say that a point estimator is the statistic that provides the value of maximum plausibility of a given population parameter.
+Formally, we say that a point indicator is the statistic that provides the value of maximum plausibility of a given population parameter.